 Latest news:

 - WE NEED VOLUNTEERS!
 Are you interested in helping to gather info on historical and archaeological resources in Monroe?
 We need your help!
-Contact Lyndsey at 207-852-9570 or lyndseymarston@gmail.com if interested.
+Fill out the link above or contact Lyndsey at 207-852-9570 or lyndseymarston@gmail.com if interested.

 - The committee is reviewing this Checklist from the State Municipal Planning Assistance Program in order to compile data on community resources.
 Maps are being assembled based on data as it is gathered and will be made public soon.
-We have reviewed the historic/archaelogical resources and water resources sections to date.
+We have reviewed the historic/archaelogical resources, water resources, natural resources, and agriculture and forest resources sections to date.

 - There are still two spaces open on the Committee.
 Are you interested in joining?